mudiagauwojeya/moodymudiaga/CONTRIBUTING.md

 ### Suggesting Enhancements

-Enhancements to this website are often discussed in our community Slack instance.
-If you are interested in discussing potentially large changes to the website, consider joining the #website-admin channel.
+Enhancements to this website are welcome.
+Feel free to discuss mail me [mudiaga.dev@gmail.com](mailto:mudiaga.dev@gmail.com).

 For enhancements of all sizes, a Github Issue should exist.
 If you have an idea that you would like to share, consider [file an issue](https://github.com/uwojeyamudiaga/moodymudiaga) using the Feature template.
 This includes prompts for relevant information that can help with prioritizing and clarifying your idea and rationale.